GigabyteBlender/AI-ChatBot-Template/README.md

   - `SECRET_KEY`: Secure random string for JWT token signing

 ## Roadmap

-Currently working on:
-- *URGENT* saving chats is inteffering with the api call chats (fixing in progress)
-- bug when loading and creating chats. multiple appear in side bar (fixing later)

 Planned improvements:
 - Enhanced user authentication with password reset